+- 2nd Offense: 5-10 day suspension

-- 3rd Offense: - 10 day suspension recommendation for expulsion
+- 3rd Offense:

+- I0 day suspension recommendation for expulsion

 DETENTION(Time)

 A time detention has been established for those students with minor infractions that take time away from administration, teachers or staff.
 This includes but is not limited to unexcused absences and unexcused tardies.
 This detention will be 30 minutes served technology free in a classroom supervised by a staff member.